koichishi/Neural-Network-Notes/Machine Learning/5 Attention, Neural Turing Machine and Transformers.md

 - Both the source and target sequences first go through embedding layers to produce data of the same dimension $d=512$.
 - To preserve the position information, a sinusoid-wave-based positional encoding is applied and summed with the embedding output.
 - A softmax and linear layer are added to the final decoder output to classify word output.
+- Masked Multi-Head Attention only looks at the positions in previous, not the future

 ## Summary
 - Use **parallel computation** at every level of the encoder - fast to train